Fort Sherman: Modern use

 After the decommissioning of the U.S. Army Coast Artillery Corps, the forested area was used by the United States Army South (USARSO) Jungle Operations Training Center (JOTC).
-JOTC was founded in 1951 to train both US and allied Central American forces in jungle warfare, with an enrollment of about 9,000 a year.
-The JOTC also taught a ten-day Air Crew Survival Course open to all branches of service and a four-week Engineer Jungle Warfare Course.
+JOTC was established in 1951 to train both US and allied Central American forces in jungle warfare, about 9,000 soldiers completed the course each year.
+The JOTC also taught a ten-day intra-service Air Crew Survival Course of service and a four-week Engineer Jungle Warfare Course (EJWC).
 Upon completion of the course the Jungle Expert Patch was awarded.
+During the Vietnam War, the JOTC was an important part of training for troops headed to that conflict.
+The troops nicknamed it "The Green Hell."